MrFacundo/dotfiles/README.md

 ### Github setup

-Ig GitHub CLI is installed, set it up:
+If GitHub CLI is installed, set it up:

 ```sh
 gh auth login